aitechroberts/computer_vision/lec2_edges.md

 HOGs is faster because you compute gradients once on whole image and compute histograms of gradient orientation once.
 Slide over according to "bin size"

+## Laplacians
+Laplacian of Gaussian (LOG)
+- Think of it as a blob detector